yemiwebby/symfony-react-app/README.md

 ## Running your React and Symfony App

 Now, run the application and test its functionality.
-Before that, ensure that both the Symfony and React application are currently running from separate terminal within your project directory.
-In case you have closed it already use the command below for the Symfony application:
+Before that, ensure that both the Symfony and React application are currently running from separate terminals within your project directory.
+In case you have closed it already use the command below to resume the Symfony application:

 ```bash
 php bin/console server:run